The Reaction Hand

 The Reaction HandThe reaction hand.
 The pull back hand.
 The fist chambered at your side.
-(Japanese 'Hikite')
+'Hikite.'

-When performing a front lunge punch, the pull back hand, or reaction hand, or the opposite arm is drawn directly back towards the side of the body.
-It should not be snapped downward to the hip but should more so be pulled back towards the side of the ribs.
-If you perform a shuto, the reaction hand floats in front of your solar plexus when you present one side of your body forward.
-In a punching scenario, the pull back hand is at the level of the shuto pull back position.
+When performing a front lunge punch, the pull back hand or reaction hand is drawn directly back towards the side of the body.
+It should not be snapped downward to the hip but should be pulled back towards the side of the ribs.
+If you perform a shuto or soodo or knife hand, the reaction hand floats in front of your solar plexus when you present one side of your body forward.